awsdocs/amazon-rds-user-guide/doc_source/SQLServer.ReadReplicas.md

 # Working with read replicas for Microsoft SQL Server in Amazon RDS<a name="SQLServer.ReadReplicas"></a>

 You usually use read replicas to configure replication between Amazon RDS DB instances\.
-For general information about read replicas, see [Working with read replicas](USER_ReadRepl.md)\.
+For general information about read replicas, see [Working with DB instance read replicas](USER_ReadRepl.md)\.

 In this section, you can find specific information about working with read replicas on Amazon RDS for SQL Server\.